-If you watched the videos that have been released so far, electronic noise can be heard.
-This is defined as electronic cross talk.
-The digital video recorder in the squad car was recording audio, that is why we hear that whining sound.
-The problem is that no audio signal was being sent to the recorder.
-Was it a technical glitch or did the officers elect not to activate their body microphones?
+If you watched the videos released thus far, you hear electronic noise.
+The digital video recorder in the squad car recorded audio, though no audio signal was being sent to the recorder.
+Was this a technical glitch or did the officers not activate their body microphones?
 Perhaps they were all muted?
 Was there a problem downloading the digital recordings from each police car?
-Who has the chain of custody logs for the handling of this evidence?
+Who maintains chain of custody logs for handling this evidence?

-We have examined thousands of police dash cam systems here at Primeau Forensics.
+Furthermore, a forensic investigation performed by a neutral, independent forensic expert can determine the reason for the absence of police dialogue and radio communication in the Laquan McDonald shooting.
+Primeau Foresnics has examined thousands of police dash cam systems.
 Some include audio, others do not.
 There are three methods of activating dash cam video and audio.

-- The video is engaged in record when the squad car flashers are activated
+- The video records when the squad car flashers activate.

-One important note; the officers have the ability to mute or not activate their body microphone transmitter should they decide.
-However, the in car microphone almost always remains on.
+Either way, officers have the ability to mute or deactivate their body microphone transmitter.
+However, the car microphone almost always remains on.

 YouTube Fake Squad Car Video

 The Associated Press asked Primeau Forensics to examine a YouTube video of the Laquan McDonald shooting that has audio.
-After careful forensic examination of the video, Ed Primeau concluded beyond a reasonable degree of scientific certainty that the audio track on the video is fake.
+After careful forensic examination, Ed Primeau concluded beyond a reasonable degree of scientific certainty that the audio track on the video lacks authenticity.
 Careful analysis of the audio spectrum contained on the video indicates many signs of post event alterations.

-We hope this blog post about dash cam video and audio surveillance recordings will help clear up any misconception about the absence of audio on the Chicago Police Dash Camera Videos.
+Most importantly, we hope this blog post about dash cam video and audio surveillance recordings clears up any misconception about the absence of audio on the Chicago Police dash camera videos.